 #1.
 Hotel De Glace

-Stay in a winter wonderland at the shimmering Hotel de Glace in Quebec, Canada.
+Stay in a winter wonderland at the shimmering Hotel de Glace just outside of Quebec Cityp, Canada.
 The rooms are made entirely of ice with custom-made in-suite fireplaces contrasting the frigid surroundings.
 The unique lighting illuminates ice sculptures (including the bed and furniture) creating a whimsical charm you won’t find elsewhere.
 If you’re feeling ultra-luxurious, opt for one of the Premium Deluxe suites which includes a private spa!

 You should be treated like a true VIP at least once in your life — the Wynn Hotel in Las Vegas, Nevada takes VIP treatment to another level.
 Peer out from one of the two luxury sky-high towers, each offering jaw-dropping views of the sparkling Las Vegas strip.
 Rooms feature floor-to-ceiling windows that will make you feel like an aquarium suspended over the city.
 The hotel offers two award-winning spas, a casino, boutique shops from top designers like Givenchy and live shows to enjoy with your evening meals.